Go back to the pictures

 The morning chill was pungent, the first frozen hands, the sharp air on the cheeks, and then the light!

-and strong light, spectacular to illuminate all around the highest peaks, and then gradually fall on lower heights and finally in the valleys.
+A warm and strong light, spectacular to illuminate all around the highest peaks, and then gradually fall on lower heights and finally in the valleys.

 Moments of intense excitement where the only thought was to take as many pictures as possible looking compositions, framing, creativity …. all without mistakes; I would not have had the chance to come back here tomorrow, I would not even have had in the immediate future, so maximum concentration.